 There are over 200 menstrual cup brands in the world.

-And here is 21 of them and what they have to say about the lifespan of their cups.
+And here are 21 of them and what they have to say about the lifespan of their cups.

-16 of the 21 brands listed use medical-grade silicone for their cups.
+16 of the 21 brands listed use medical-grade silicone.

 3 brands use TPE.